ignatandrei/patterns/src/patternsSite/docs/patterns/Iterator.md

 # Pattern:  Iterator

-Iterator design pattern allows to traverse a container and access the container's elements.
+Iterator design pattern allows to traverse a container and access the container's elements.    <br />

 ## Example in .NET :